 Boxed warnings first appeared on medications in the 1970s.
 While drug companies are responsible for creating the information on a drug label, only the FDA has the authority to issue a black box warning.

 Once a drug receives a black box warning, its manufacturer must also create a medication guide that describes how patients can safely use the drug.
-These guides come with the medication at the pharmacy or are available online on the FDA website.
+These guides come with the medication at the pharmacy and are available online on the FDA website.

 According to studies, drugs that go through the FDA’s fast track programs for quick approval are also more likely to require black box warnings a few years after they hit the market.
 The FDA is also using more black box warnings than ever before.